jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_00_lab_setup_instructions.md

     .\dp-203-setup.ps1
     ```

-7. When prompted, sign into your Azure account again (this is required so that the script can manage resources in your Azure subscription).
+7. When prompted, sign into your Azure account again (this is required so that the script can manage resources in your Azure subscription - be sure you use the same credentials as before).

-8. If you have more than one Azure subscription, when prompted, select the one you want to use in the labs.
+8. If you have more than one Azure subscription, when prompted, select the one you want to use in the labs by entering its number in the list of subscriptions.

 9. When prompted, enter a suitably complex password for the SQL Database (make a note of this password in case you need it later).